aRY4bn/js4bughunters/DOM-concept.md

 DOM : Spource & Sink
-*DOM Source => وقتی کاربر اطلاعات را در سایت وارد میکند در این قسمت می نشیند
+*DOM Source => When the user enters information on the site, it sits in this section
   - document.url
   - location.hash
   - xhr.responseText

-*DOM Sink => محلی است که ورودی کاربر اجرا می شود
+*DOM Sink => It is the place where user input is executed
   - document.write()
   - innerHTML
   - postMessage